Cello Suites (Bach): Suite No. 5 in C minor, BWV 1011

 Suite No. 5 was originally written in scordatura with the A-string tuned down to G, but nowadays a version for standard tuning is included in almost every printed edition of the suites along with the original version.
 Some chords must be simplified when playing with standard tuning, but some melodic lines become easier as well.

 The Prelude is written in an A–B form, and is a French overture.
 It begins with a slow, emotional movement that explores the deep range of the cello.
 After that comes a fast and very demanding single-line fugue that leads to the powerful end.

-This suite is most famous for its intimate sarabande, which is one of the few movements in the six suites that doesn't contain any double stops (chords).
+This suite is most famous for its intimate sarabande, which is one of the few movements in the six suites that does not contain any double stops (chords).
 Mstislav Rostropovich described it as the essence of Bach's genius.
 Paul Tortelier viewed it as an extension of silence.
 Rostropovich, extending Tortelier's "silence" to an extreme, would sometimes play the Sarabande as a recital encore at a metronome marking of 32 or slower, one note per beat, with no vibrato and no slurs, each note standing alone in a "well of silence".
-Yo-Yo Ma played this movement on September 11, 2002 at the site of the World Trade Center, while the names of the dead were read on the first anniversary of remembrance of the attack.
+Yo-Yo Ma played this movement on September 11, 2002 at the site of the World Trade Center, while the names of the dead were read on the first anniversary of remembrance of those lost in the September 11 attacks.

 The 5th Suite is also exceptional as its courante and gigue are in the French style, rather than in the Italian form of the other five suites.

 An autograph manuscript of Bach's lute version of this suite exists as BWV 995.